 We have determined the Commission should not adopt proposed principle 1: A successor shall ensure that customer-sited renewable generation continues to grow sustainably among different types of customers and throughout California's diverse and disadvantaged communities.
 In comments, however, several parties recommend the Commission adopt a definition of what it means to grow sustainably because, otherwise, as noted by Public Advocates Office, parties could offer widely varying proposals that attempt to achieve fundamentally different goals.
-We agree that parties should understand how the Commission interprets "to grow sustainably" so they submit proposals that follow the same interpretation.
+We recognize that parties should understand how the Commission interprets "to grow sustainably" so they submit proposals that follow the same interpretation.
+However, as discussed further below, we decline to adopt a definition or interpretation of "grow sustainably" at this time in order to provide the Commission with flexibility.